EDITORIAL | AMERICAN ANGLER MAGAZINE May/June 2017

 PELICAN 1510 with padded dividers This case is my workhorse.
 There isn’t a shoot in the world where I wouldn’t go without it.
 It fits in the overhead, it’s tough and strong so it can be checked as luggage, and it has wheels and a handle for ease in the airport.
 I use the padded divider for a few reasons, namely to avoid issues with water.
 When you are working on water, if it is raining, or you are opening and closing your case often, there is nothing worse than needing to dry out your Pelican at the end of the day.
 Foam and water do not mix.

 ** This is a staple for all boat situations.
-It’s TSA and FAA approved for carry on overhead storage.
+It’s TSA and FAA approved for carry-on overhead storage.
+PELICAN 1510 HERE

-LOWEPRO WHISTLER 450 A tried and true top-of-the-line brand, and creators of great photography packs and padded travel gear.
+LOWEPRO WHISTLER 450 A tried and true top-of-the-line brand, and creator of great photography packs and padded travel gear.
 A great all-season and versatile pack, the Whistler BP 450 AW delivers amazing performance for wilderness photographers and adventurers.
+LOWPRO PACKS HERE

-WATERSHED CHATTOOGA The Watershed Chattooga combined with the padded liner and divider setis a perfecto combo when weight and lots of moving water is a factor.
+WATERSHED CHATTOOGA The Watershed Chattooga combined with the padded liner and divider setis a perfect combo when weight and lots of moving water is a factor.
 In big water, this is my go-to bag.
 The seal on this bag is one of the best I’ve seen.
 Class 5 whitewater?
-15 foot seas?
+15-foot seas?
 Not to worry, this bag locks down tight!
 Along with the seal, the compression strap design is superb, and with the padded insert, you have a streamlined watertight camera bag.
 Now you’re ready to send it off that waterfall.
+WATERSHED HERE

 CAMERA PACK GADGETS

-PELICAN CASE LID ORGANIZER This gives you more room, organizational options, and allows for easy uncluttered workflow.
+PELICAN CASE LID ORGANIZER This gives you more room, organizational options, and allows for an easy uncluttered workflow.
 Less fumbling on a shoot means more time for shooting or fishing.
-I can also store items like cards, batteries, SAT phone, lens cloths, headlamp, bug net, insect repellent wipes, sanitary wet wipes, camera cords and remote.
+I can also store items like cards, batteries, SAT phone, lens cloths, headlamps, bug net, insect repellent wipes, sanitary wet wipes, camera cords, and remote.
 You don’t want the little things floating around in your case.
 The Pelican 1519 Photographer’s Lid organizer is designed specifically for the Pelican 1510 case.
 It installs easily with the included screws for mounting the organizer to the lid.
+LID ORGANIZER HERE

 Photography tips for the traveling outdoor photographer.
 There are numerous ways to get the same thing accomplished.
 My working photo kits are designed for me — a single shooter, usually with no assistant, working in the outdoor elements with needs to be mobile and carry all of my own gear.
 Of course, we all have different needs, and what works for me might not work for you.
 After years of trial and error (mostly error) this is my current method to the madness.
 Enjoy!